 - Encourage safety: No collisions mean no repair costs, fewer materials used and so on.

 - Try local: Sustainability is also about how far a product travels (we are in the fleet space after all).
 Spend time researching local vendors and how you can work with other organizations nearby with a similar mindset.

-- Stay in touch: Follow the green fleet industry, such as through industry media, vendors, and even conferences.
+- Stay in touch: Follow the green fleet industry through industry media, vendors and even conferences.